 A roof pitch multiplier, also called a roof pitch factor, is a number that is multiplied by the area covered by a sloped roof to produce the area of the actual surface of the roof.
-The roof pitch multiplier is determined by finding the square root of ((rise/run)² + 1).
+For roof slopes expressed as “X-in-12” (rise-in-run), the roof pitch multiplier is determined by finding the square root of ((rise/run)² + 1).

 Divide the rise by the run (the run is 12).
 Square the result.
 Add 1.
 Find the square root of the result.

 The slope of the roof provides the rise and the run to be plugged into the equation.
 A roof pitch of 4-in-12 (4:12) has a rise of 4 and a run of 12.